dialog-semiconductor/BLE_SDK6_examples/interfaces/external-processor-stm32/Readme.md

 ![toolbox_settings](assets/toolbox_settings.png)

 Next click on _Open_ and the Toolbox should open on the programming screen.
 First select the _secondary\_bootloader.bin_ by clicking on _Load hex/bin file_ and following the options in the scree that opens.
-Next click on _Connect_ and after the connection has been made click _Burn & Verify_ and the secondary bootloader should be programmd.
+Next click on _Connect_ and after the connection has been made click _Burn & Verify_ and the secondary bootloader should be programmed.
 The end result should look like this:

 ![toolbox_programming](assets/toolbox_program.png)